Guanzhou-Ke/DM-Reading-Materials/README.md

   - A very useful review of visualization techniques, it propose a classification of visualization techniques method, which is based on the data type to be visualized, the visualization technique, and the interaction and distortion technique.
 You could find many valueable papers in it.

 - [x] [Maaten, Laurens van der, and Geoffrey Hinton.
 "Visualizing data using t-SNE."
 Journal of machine learning research 9.Nov (2008): 2579-2605.](http://www.jmlr.org/papers/v9/vandermaaten08a.html)
+  - This paper purpose a better than pca method, t-Stochastic Neighbor Embedding, in visualization.
+It is a unsupervised learning method.